Volunteer with us

 A group of elderly ladies stand with a Council officer in front of a white van.

-The Home Library Service is a free program for Moonee Valley residents who are unable to visit the library for reasons including frailty, disability, illness or are full time carers of the above.
-Our Volunteers deliver library materials to members of our community on monthly basis.
+The Home Library Service is a free program for Moonee Valley residents who are unable to visit the library for reasons including frailty, disability, or illness or who are full time carers of the above.
+Our volunteers deliver library materials to members of our community on a monthly basis.

 Incinerator Gallery